 The Bay Area is a mecca for all things savory and sweet, but did you know that there are tons of opportunities for the little ones to get up close and in on the action?
-From a famous bakery to decadent small batch chocolate, check out our list for the best tours for all foodies, big and small, to get behind the scenes and sample some of the Bay Area’s most popular bites.
+From to ice cream to cheese to small batch chocolate, check out our list for the best Bay Area tours for foodies, big and small, to go behind the scenes and sample some of the Bay Area’s most popular bites.

-Enjoy a taste of a San Francisco’s institution, Boudin Bakery—the city’s oldest continued operating business since 1849—and tour their flagship location at Fisherman’s Wharf.
-Boudin’s Museum and Bakery Tour not only offer interactive exhibits about the history of Boudin and San Francisco, but a 30-foot observation window into the ground floor demonstration bakery, where you and your little chef can see a team of bakers up to their elbows in sourdough.
-For those who really want the full Boudin experience, Boudin offers an exclusive 20 minute group session, where for $20 per person, participants will not only learn how the signature sourdough is made, but will knead and shape the dough with one of Boudin’s highly skilled bakers.
-Strollers permitted on both tours.
+Enjoy a taste of a San Francisco’s institution, Boudin Bakery—the city’s oldest continuously operating business since 1849—and tour their flagship location at Fisherman’s Wharf.
+Boudin’s Museum and Bakery Tour not only offers interactive exhibits about the history of Boudin and San Francisco, but a 30-foot observation window into the ground floor demonstration bakery, where you and your little chef can see a team of bakers up to their elbows in sourdough.
+You can walk the route on your own for free, or you can go on a 30-minute tour with a guide to learn more about the bread-making process.
+Afterwards, you can grab lunch at the café, which offers sandwiches, pizzas, and Boudin's classic soup in a sourdough bread bowl.

 160 Jefferson St.

 From Sour Apple to Berry Blue to the popular Buttered Popcorn, see how all your favorite Jelly Belly flavors are made at the Jelly Belly Factory.
 Located in Fairfield, you and your little one will enjoy the factory’s walking tour showcasing their 150 different sweet treats.
 You'll follow an observation track over the production floor seeing the whole manufacturing process, and free samples are given out at the end.
 Since this is a fully functioning manufacturing facility, production schedules may change so be sure to plan your trip and check for dates on their events calendar.